HiLab-git/PyMIC/docs/source/usage.fsl.rst

 For training iterations, the following parameters need to be specified in the configuration file:

 * iter_start: the start iteration, by default is 0.
-You can also set it to the itheration where a pre-trained model stopped for continuing with the trainnig.
+None zero value means the iteration where a pre-trained model stopped for continuing with the trainnig.

 * iter_max: the maximal allowed iteration for training.

-* iter_valid: the iterations needed before evaluating the performance on the validaiton set.
+* iter_valid: if the value is K, it means evaluating the performance on the validaiton set for every K steps.

-* iter_save: The inverse_transform_for_prediction
+* iter_save: The iteations for saving the model.
+If the value is k, it means the model will be savled every k iterations.
+It can also be a list of integer numbers, which specifies the iterations to save the model.